Alcampopiano/hypothesize/paper/paper.md

 # Acknowledgements

+The authors would like to thank
+James Desjardins,
+Stefon van Noordt,
+Lisa Collimore,
+Martina G. Vilas,
+Andrew Bennett,
+Charlotte Soneson,
+Whedon,
-The authors would like to thank Lisa Collimore, James Desjardins, and the Halton Catholic District School Board for their support of this project.
+the Journal of Open-Source Software, and the Halton Catholic District School Board for their support of this project.

 # References